soundpress/RulesOfNYC/docs/c19/index.rst

    (2) Parking for certain purposes prohibited.
 No person regularly engaged in the repair of vehicles shall park a vehicle upon any roadway or off-street parking facility for the principal purpose of washing, greasing, or repairing such vehicle, except repairs necessitated by an emergency.

    (3) Parking for the purposes of commercial advertising prohibited.
-No person shall stand or park a vehicle on any street or roadway for the purpose of commercial advertising, as defined in 34 RCNY § 4-12(j)(1) of these rules, except as otherwise provided in that section.
+No person shall stand or park a vehicle on any street or roadway for the purpose of commercial advertising, as defined in 34 RCNY § 4-12(j)(1), except as otherwise provided in that section.